Mortimer333/Tab_JF/HOWTOSYNTAX.md

   }
 }
 ```
 Notice that I have replaced `span landmark` with `default`.
-So every word without any `landmark` will be highlighted with old `span` attrbiutes.
+So every word without any `landmark` will be highlighted with `span` attributes.
 Example:
 ```
 span.class div #id
 ```